zhejianglab/PrestoZL/README.md

 ## Usage
 ### PrestoZL
-`accelsearch_cu.c` serves as the entry point for the PrestoZL version of the jerk search program.
-The command has been expanded from the PRESTO C to include a batchsize parameter, which controls the number of rstep loops calculated on the GPU in each iteration.
+`accelsearch_cu.c` serves as the entry point for the PrestoZL's Jerk Search.
+The command has been expanded from the PRESTO to include a `batchsize` parameter, which batching several `rstep` in each while iteration.
 This parameter doesn't need to be explicitly set, its default value is **batchsize=8**.
 The lower the batchsize is ,the less GPU memory will be used.
 Other usages remain consistent with the PRRESTO .
 Here's an example:
 ```
 accelsearch_cu -zmax 50 -wmax 100 -sigma 5.0 -numharm 16 -batchsize 2 yourFFTfile.fft
 ```